bcaffo/regmodsbook/manuscript/01_introduction.md

 ### Experiment
 Let's
-use rStudio's manipulate to see what value of {$$}\mu{/$$} minimizes the sum of the squared deviations.
+use RStudio's manipulate to see what value of {$$}\mu{/$$} minimizes the sum of the squared deviations.
 The code below allows you to create a slider to investigate estimates and their mean squared error.